khiav223577/case_register/README.md

 ## Usage

-`include CaseRegister` in your class.
-Register some cases for it by calling `register_case`.
-Then you can use `invoke_case` method to call the registerd cases.
+1. `include CaseRegister` in your class.
+2. Register some cases for it by calling `register_case`.
+3. Then you can use `invoke_case` method to call the registerd cases.

+For example:
 ```rb
 class MyClass
   include CaseRegister